 Asset: Years

-Buildings 50
+Buildings 20-50

-Building Improvements 20
+Building improvements 20-50

+Infrastructure 30

-Vehicles 5-10
+Vehicles and equipment 5-10

-Equipment 7

-Technology Equipment 5

 - 6. In the fund financial statements, governmental funds report fund balance as nonspendable if the amounts cannot be spent because they are either not in spendable form or are legally or contractually required to remain intact.
 Restrictions of fund balance are for amounts that are restricted to specific purposes by an external entity (creditors, grantors, governmental regulations) or the restriction is imposed by law through constitutional provision or enabling legislation.
 Commitments of fund balance represent amounts that can only be used for specific purposes pursuant to constraints imposed by the District's board.
 Assignments of fund balance are amounts set aside by the District's superintendent or his designee with the intent they be used for specific purposes. - 7.
 When the District incurs an expense for which it may use either restricted or unrestricted assets, it uses the restricted assets first whenever they will have to be returned if they are not used. - 8.
 In general governments are required to report investments at fair value.
 These methods are disclosed in section III.A. below. - 9.
 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 Items reported as deferred outflows of resources are as follows: